 - The cultured animal on the trail with bird watching.

 - Explore the Sherpa village and culture.

 Day 1: Arrival in Kathmandu (1,300 m) at Tribhuvan international airport and transfer to hotel.
 O/N at hotel.

 Our representative from Sherpa expedition and trekking will be there at the airport to welcome you and transfer to your desired hotel.
 Reaching upon your desired hotel relax and freshen up yourself after your long flight, you will be then invited to visit our office for a briefing about your trek program and a short meeting with your guide.

 Day 2: Drive from Kathmandu to Jagat (1,400 m), 9-10 hours.

 After breakfast at the hotel, get ready to proceed towards our destination on a jeep.
 We will drive from Kathmandu to Jagat which is a beautiful village settlement in Dolakha districts of Nepal which will take you approximately 10 hours to reach there.
 Overnight at Hotel

 Day 3: Trek from Jagat to Simigaon (2,020 m), 5-6 hours.

 Today after having the breakfast, we follow the straight and decent paths until chetchet which will be our lunch place for the day.
-After Chetchet we then cross the suspension bridge over the Tamakhosi River and ascending towards the Simigaon village via incline steep trail and the terrace farmlands.
-Overnight at tea house.
+After Chetchet we then cross the suspension bridge over the Tamakhosi River and ascending towards the Simigaon village via incline steep trail and the terraced farmlands.
+Overnight at a tea house.